Reporting year 2024

 In 2020, this measure was less likely to have been affected by the cancellation of examinations as schools will have taken most of their entry decisions ahead of the COVID-19 disruption.

-The percentage of pupils entering the English Baccalaureate has remained broadly stable for both the overall pupil population and those in key social care groups, with a slight increase for CLA for at least 12 months and a slight decrease for CPPO.
+The percentage of pupils entering the EBacc has remained broadly stable for both the overall pupil population and the key social care groups compared to 2022/23,with a slight increase for CLA for at least 12 months and CIN and a slight decrease for the other key social care groups.
+For all key social care groups and the overall pupil population, the percentage entering EBacc is slightly higher than in 2018/19, with CLA for at least 12 months (11.4%) having the highest increase (2.1 percentage points).

 EBacc average point score (EBacc APS)